Logflare/logflare/docs/docs.logflare.com/docs/backends/bigquery/index.md

 ### Unnesting Repeated Records

-Nested columns are represeted as as repeated `RECORD`s in BigQuery.
+Nested columns are represeted as repeated `RECORD`s in BigQuery.
 To query inside a nested record you must UNNEST it like so:

 ```sql
 SELECT timestamp, req.url, h.cf_cache_status